 Importance of Blockchain in covid vaccine distribution

 Blockchain is becoming increasingly important for managing supply chains in the wake of Covid-19.
 One key application is vaccine distribution, which involves tracking vaccines from source to recipient in real-time and ensuring that they arrive on time and are not tampered with or diverted along the way.
 Blockchain can also help improve vaccine safety by providing a transparent, tamper-proof record of all transactions throughout the supply chain.
-This makes it an ideal tool for improving efficiency and transparency in the vaccine distribution process.
+This makes it an ideal tool for enhancing efficiency and transparency in the vaccine distribution process.